molo17inc/gluesync-bootstrapper/README.md

 ## DBMoto Metadata Conversion

 ### Overview
-The included `parse_dbmoto_metadata_xml.py` script converts DbMoto metadata XML files into YAML configurations compatible with the GlueSync bootstrapper.
+The included `parse_dbmoto_metadata_xml.py` script converts DbMoto metadata XML files into YAML configurations compatible with the Gluesync bootstrapper.
 It extracts database schemas, tables, and fields from the XML and generates structured YAML files.

 ### Prerequisites
 - Python 3.10